Angry Birds Star Wars II

-Angry Birds Star Wars II is a discontinued puzzle video game, a crossover between Star Wars and the Angry Birds series, that was released on September 18, 2013.
-The game is the seventh Angry Birds game and the second where players can play as pigs (the first is the original game in King Pig Mode), developed by Rovio Entertainment.
-The game is a prequel to Angry Birds Star Wars and is based on the Star Wars prequel trilogy, as well as the television show Star Wars Rebels.
-Angry Birds Star Wars II was discontinued on February 3, 2020, along with Angry Birds Star Wars and Angry Birds Rio, with the games also being pulled out of the app stores.
+Angry Birds Star Wars II was a 2013 puzzle video game and a crossover between Star Wars and the Angry Birds series.
+It is the seventh Angry Birds game, developed by Rovio Entertainment, and is a prequel to Angry Birds Star Wars, based on the Star Wars prequel trilogy as well as the television show Star Wars Rebels.
+In the game, birds and pigs play the roles of characters from the Star Wars prequel trilogy.
+Characters from the original trilogy and the television show Star Wars Rebels also make appearances in the form of a bird or a pig.

+Angry Birds Star Wars II was released on September 18, 2013.
+It was discontinued on February 3, 2020, along with Angry Birds Star Wars and Angry Birds Rio.

 Gameplay

 In Angry Birds Star Wars II, players must destroy targets fortified in or out of their created fortresses including various bosses, depending on the side they are in (Bird or Pork side).
 Players also earn up to 3 stars, as of other games in the series.
 The game features over 56 playable characters.
 The game differs from the other Angry Birds games because the player can summon a specific bird/pig instead of the pre-determined selection.
 This summoning can be done to replace each bird/pig.